Jim Kolbe: Early life

 Kolbe was born in Evanston, Illinois, a suburb of Chicago, on June 28, 1942, the son of Helen Nevada (Reed) and Walter William Kolbe.
 When he was five, his family moved to a ranch in rural Santa Cruz County, Arizona.
 He attended Patagonia Elementary School and Patagonia Union High School, but graduated from the United States Capitol Page School in 1960 after serving for three years as a United States Senate Page for Barry Goldwater.
 In 1965, he received his bachelor's degree in political science from Northwestern University in Evanston, where he was a member of Acacia fraternity, and, in 1967, his master's in business administration from Stanford University in Palo Alto, California.
 He served in the United States Navy, including a year in Vietnam in the riverine, "Swift Boat," force.
 He was a special assistant to Illinois Republican Governor Richard B. Ogilvie.
 He then moved to Tucson, Arizona, where he was a business executive.

 Arizona Senate

-In 1976, Kolbe ran for the Arizona Senate in a Tucson-area district and defeated a one-term Democrat who had been elected in the national Democratic wave of 1974.
+In 1976, Kolbe ran for the Arizona Senate in a Tucson-area district and defeated Lucy Davidson, a one-term Democrat who had been elected in the national Democratic wave of 1974.
 He served three terms in that body, and was majority whip from 1979 to 1982.